aspose-words-cloud/aspose-words-cloud-docs/words/getting-started/how-to-deploy-docker-container-with-azure/_index.md

 curl -v "http://YOUR_IP/v4.0/words/create?filename=Test.docx" -X PUT -d ""
 ```

-3. Click "Storage account" on the main page of Azure.
+3. Click on "Storage account" on the main page of Azure.

 ![](024.png)

-4. Click "File shares" in the left menu and "data" in the shares list.
+4. Click on "File shares" in the left menu and select "data" in the shares list.

 ![](025.png)

-5. Click "Browse" in the left menu.
+5. Click on "Browse" in the left menu.
 You should see the document created by your request in the list of files.

 ![](026.png)

 Congratulations!
 Now you have a fully functional Aspose.Words Cloud service, customized to your needs and able to interact with Azure storage.